 Employer of the Week

 Sign up to receive our FREE Prospector, an e-mail that goes out the first week of each month.
 It includes information about our job seekers, listed in categories of service, professional, health, semi-skilled, office/clerical, skilled/technical and contract.
 Call or email us upon receipt of the Prospector and request resumes for any of the individuals listed.
-They will be faxed or e-mailed to you, promptly, for your review.
+They will be e-mailed to you, promptly, for your review.

 On-the-job training contracts can be written for qualifying individuals.
 This reimburses you, the employer, for some of the cost of training a new employee.
 The length of the OJT depends on the difficulty of the job and the individual's work and educational background.